ivant/docker-ijulia/README.md

 ## Usage

-To run the container:
+Run the container:

-    docker run -d -p 8888:8888 ivant/jupyter-ijulia
+    docker run -d -p 8888:8888 b.gcr.io/ivant-docker-images/juputer-ijulia

+and open [localhost:8888](http://localhost:8888) in your browser.

-Note that it is not password protected and anyone can access the notebook UI.
+**Note**: Jupyter in this image is not password protected, nor does it use https, and anyone can access the notebook UI.

 ## Known issues